 Do-Dah Parade started in 1984, when WKMI organizers designed the parade as a way for companies and organizations to provide unique entertainment through a parody.
 It was patterned after the Pasadena, California Parade called Doo Dah.
 The purpose remains the same – create a parade that celebrates decorations and costumes that follow a theme or a parody (satire - think Saturday Night Live).
-The parade has a long standing tradition of allowing businesses and nonprofits to use the streets to promote the personality of their company in a fun and a little unorthodoxed way.
-Maybe a better description would be a zooy outrageous costume parade.
+The parade has a long standing tradition of allowing businesses and nonprofits to use the streets to promote the personality of their company in a fun and a slightly unorthodox way.
+Maybe a better description would be a laughable outrageous costume parade.
 Each year, participants are challenged to reinvigorate the meaning of “Do-Dah” (a parody based on a spoof or a satire of a person, place, event or thing).

 We encourage you to shamelessly promote your business.

-The Parade is Saturday, June 5.
-The entrance fee is $50.
-And, after May 31, the price is $75.
+The Parade is Saturday, June 4th.
+The entrance fee is $50 for non-profits and $75 for for-profits.

 And, after May 18, the price increases.

 Please make sure to download a copy of the original application that

 includes instructions, guidelines, important things to know, and deadlines.